abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step3-deployment-github-action.md

     ![Azure Web App](../../../images/azure-deploy-runtime-stack2.png)

-> If you are unsuccessful in deploying your application, you can check the logs of the deployment by clicking the **Deploy to Azure Web App** workflow and then clicking the **deploy-to-webapp** job.
+> If deploying your application was unsuccessful, you can check the logs of the deployment by clicking the **Deploy to Azure Web App** workflow and then clicking the **deploy-to-webapp** job.

 > If deployment is successful, but you get an error when you navigate to the web app url, you can check the logs of the web app by clicking the **Logs** button on the **Overview** tab of your Azure Web App Service.

-> Finally you have CI/CD pipeline for your application.
+> Finally, you have the CI/CD pipeline for your application.
 Every time you push your code to the main branch, your application will be deployed to Azure Web App Service automatically.

 ## What's next?